nazkin/LetsDoDinnerApp/client/README.md

 ## Stage 3
 [] Filter users based on ages, not only on gender
-[] Display image text on the profile page
+[x] Display image text on the profile page
 [x] Decline an invitation functionality
-[x] Under connection page make sure that page refreshes when invitation and connection actions are enacted [] Change avatar functionality
+[x] Under connection page make sure that page refreshes when invitation and connection actions are enacted [] restyle the profile page
+[] Change avatar functionality
 [] Remove a connection
 [] Delete image functionality